 What are the differences in price?

-Blonde and regular espresso are similarly priced, whether you buy them as a drink in a coffee shop or as coffee grounds in a supermarket, which means that the decision between the two can be solely based on taste.
+Blonde and regular espresso are similarly priced, whether you purchase them as a drink in a coffee shop or as coffee grounds in a supermarket, which means that the decision between the two can be based solely on taste.

 Most coffee shops now serve blonde espresso, and you can often ask your barista to substitute regular espresso shots with blonde ones at no extra charge.